 Applicants whose native language is not English must submit the Test of English as a Foreign Language (TOEFL).
 Failure to submit the TOEFL will ordinarily result in rejection unless a transcript is submitted verifying receipt of a degree from an institution at which English is the language of instruction.

 Information on the program is available from the director of Doctoral Programs at the Kennedy School or online.
 All applicants must specify in the Statement of Purpose essay whether they wish to apply for the Economics track or the Political Science track.
 (See Website for details.)
-Applications are distributed by the Admissions Office, Harvard Graduate School of Arts and Sciences, Holyoke Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138.
-The application deadline is January 2 for the following September.
-We encourage online submission of the application.
+Applications are distributed by the Admissions Office, Harvard Graduate School of Arts and Sciences, Richard A. and Susan F. Smith Campus Center 350, 1350 Massachusetts Avenue, Cambridge, MA 02138.
+The application deadline is December 15 for the following September.
 See the GSAS Admissions website.

 The PhD degree is generally completed within five years.
 A student must be in residence for three years of full-time study.
 Students register each term in the Graduate School of Arts and Sciences.
 In the first two years, students are charged the prevailing full tuition rate.
 In the third and fourth years, students pay a reduced tuition rate.
 Beyond four years, a student pays the current facilities fee.

 Students may apply for tuition and stipendiary support based on financial need.
 The number of scholarship packages varies between two and four each year.
 Typical aid packages include four years of tuition plus two years of stipend.
 In recent years, all students have received some form of financial aid.
 Most students are eligible for teaching fellowships and loans to help finance their studies.
 Please consult the GSAS Guide to Admission and Financial Aid for complete instructions.
 (Note: The GAPSFAS is not required.)